v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex1_Exchange_Online.md

 ### Task 7 – Configure Messaging Protection

 Adatum has experienced a recent rash of malware infections.
-The company’s CTO has asked Holly to investigate the various options that are available in Exchange Online to fortify Adatum’s messaging environment.
+The company’s CTO has asked Holly Dickson to investigate the various options that are available in Exchange Online to fortify Adatum’s messaging environment.
 In these next three tasks, you will configure malware, connection, and spam policies, respectively.